aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

    :height: 349px

-suppress SPI1/GATA at the same time
+Suppress SPI1/GATA at the same time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppression of both SPI1 and GATA1 traps cells in the progenitor states.